 When it comes to any business decision, everyone wants to make smart investments, stay under budget, and get the most bang for your buck.
 Those same thought concepts does apply to anyone wondering how much a VoIP phone system costs.

-Over the course of the last 10 years meeting with New Jersey business owners, I can’t even count how many times people have cut right to the chase and ask me the critical question “how much will this phone system cost?”
+Over the course of the last 10 years meeting with NJ business owners and managers, I can’t even count how many times people have cut right to the chase and ask me the critical question “how much will this phone system cost?”